-Companies nowadays not only employ Research and Development (R&D) teams, but list the problems they’re working on to the public as an attempt to get help from anyone.
-Certain companies even offer huge prizes for solving a problem on crowdsourcing site like InnoCentive, and the cost is fairly cheap compared to employing a huge R&D team.
+Companies nowadays not only employ Research and Development (R&D) teams but list the problems they’re working on to the public as an attempt to get help from anyone.

 Types of Crowdsourcing

 Crowdfunding: Projects are funded by a large group of people, like most charity events.
-Kickstarter is a great example, which millions of dollars are funded into all kinds of projects from movies to gadgets – with all the funds coming from people interested in supporting the project.
+Kickstarter is a great example, in which millions of dollars are funded into all kinds of projects, from movies to gadgets – with all the funds coming from people interested in supporting the project.

-Crowdsourced design: Projects are funded for a large group of people to design something, for example, a website.
+Projects are funded for a large group of people to design something, for example, a website.
 This has the negative effect of “too many chefs in the kitchen”.
-However, there have been many successfully crowdsourced designs, one of the most famous ones being the Rally Fighter car, which was designed by the community and built by a company called Local Motors.

-Crowdwisdom: Where users ask questions in front of a large pool of people willing to answer, like Yahoo Answers.
-A more serious form of crowdwisdom can be found at InnoCentive, which is a community where large corporations post technical or scientific problems to people who can help to solve the questions.
+This is where users ask questions in front of a large pool of people willing to answer, like Yahoo Answers.
+A more serious form of crowd wisdom can be found at InnoCentive, which is a community where large corporations post technical or scientific problems to people who can help to solve the questions.